DLR (Digital Learning Resources) Security Statement

 - Physical access is strictly controlled by a staff security system, including electronic coded staff access to all offices, video surveillance, intrusion detection systems and other electronic monitoring.

 - Automatic fire protection, detection and suppression is installed in all offices consistent with applicable legislation including the Building Act 1993 (Vic), the Building Regulations 2006 (Vic) and the Building Code of Australia, unless specifically exempted.

-- Didasko has an uninterruptible power supply (UPS) on-site (server room) at its offices in Melbourne.
+- DLR has an uninterruptible power supply (UPS) on-site (server room) at its offices in Melbourne.
 Air-conditioning, security camera together with a 24/7 monitoring service, lock up door and swipe card security system for authorised personnel only, fire extinguisher system and raised floor are provided within the facility.

-Didasko maintains vigilant and high-level security of all internal networks and interfaces by:
+DLR maintains vigilant and high-level security of all internal networks and interfaces by:

 - Applying security-related web programming technical activities to ensure high secure web service.